 Before we joined the Colorado Athletic Club Boulder 6 years ago, I was not healthy.
-I ate alright and had the excuse of because I was a first time mom (ha, the first born was almost 5 years ago already) and because I was working on finishing up my dissertation and because I haven't gotten any of the Lululemon workout clothes.
+I ate alright and had the excuse of because I was a first-time mom (ha, the firstborn was almost 5 years ago already) and because I was working on finishing up my dissertation and because I haven't gotten any of the Lululemon workout clothes.
 You know all the excuses.
 Then I had an asthma attack which I didn't know I had asthma and sent me into the emergency room.
-It was kinda of wake up call for me to be serious to think about losing the extra 20lbs.
+It was a kinda wake-up call for me to be serious to think about losing the extra 20lbs.
 I remembered my first ever Zumba class that I was like a stiff stick.
 But I decided to keep going and also used the gym's new member benefit of two free personal training sections.
 My weight start to come off but then I was pregnant with my second one.
 I decided to keep working out and the trainer was pretty good with pregnancy safety.
-I never felt so good with my pregnancy and resistance training was one of the major functional exercise that my trainer and I do.
-I still have the same trainer for all these years and my asthma is pretty much under control.
+I never felt so good with my pregnancy and resistance training was one of the major functional exercises that my trainer and I do.
+I still have had the same trainer for all these years and my asthma is pretty much under control.
 My weight is currently even better when I was in college.
-The clothes fits me a lot better and I have great strength and energy.
-Even when I can be very busy with this Realtor job, I still find extra time to workout or have a session with my trainer.
+The clothes fit me a lot better and I have great strength and energy.
+Even when I can be very busy with this Realtor job, I still find extra time to work out or have a session with my trainer.

 Resistance Training: The Fountain of Youth

 Still resisting resistance training?
 Take a look at the following body changes that take place as we age and how strength training counteracts each.